Playwright vs Puppeteer: Which to Choose

 Despite their similar applications, Playwright and Puppeteer have notable differences, which will be examined in depth in subsequent sections.

-The Playwright library, developed by Microsoft, supports all major browsers including Google Chrome, Mozilla Firefox, and Apple Safari, as well as WebKit and Chromium-based browsers.
+The Playwright library, developed by Microsoft, supports all major browsers, including Google Chrome, Mozilla Firefox, and Apple Safari, as well as WebKit and Chromium-based browsers.
 This broad compatibility makes it an excellent choice for testing the cross-browser functionality of web applications.
 Playwright can operate in “headless” mode, enabling the automation of web page interactions without displaying the browser's GUI.
 This feature speeds up the testing process and facilitates integration into continuous integration (CI) systems.

 1.png